Fornication/Arkays-Commandment/README.md

 - NPC Settings → Dragon Priest :
   - HP Mult : HP 1.0

-#### VIGILANT
- - No tweak here, you can manually adjust the difficulty if you find the mod too easy.
-It has been heavily modified by Minerva and I, the first act is for level 10 players and onwards and act 2 and onwards for level 30 players and onwards.

 #### VioLens
 - Load Preset

-#### Wildcat
-- Disable Injuries: Enabled
-- Allow Wildcat to manage difficulty: Enabled

 #### Wonders of Weathers
 - Rain Splashes : Disabled

-#### Frostfall - IF YOU DO NOT WANT TO USE IT, ACTIVATE ONE TIME THEN DEACTIVATE MANUALLY, IT HAS A SCRIPT THAT MIGHT BLOAT YOUR SAVE IF YOU ONLY LEAVE IT DEACTIVATED
-**Note : DO NOT ACTIVATE FROSTFALL UNTIL AFTER YOU CHOOSE YOUR PATH WITH THE MARA STATUE.**

-- Overview → Frostfall Status :
-  - Frostfall Is: Enabled (This will require you to exit and wait until you see the message "Done!
-Frostfall is enabled")
-- Profiles → Settings Profiles :
-  - Load Profile

-#### Hunterborn
-**Note : DO NOT ACTIVATE HUNTERBORN UNTIL AFTER YOU CHOOSE YOUR PATH WITH THE MARA STATUE.**

-- Features :
-  - Start Hunterborn

 ## Creating your Character